ungaro/synq/README.md

+### Disclaimer
+Any resemblance to real-life products is purely coincidental, and this repository is solely for personal learning purposes.

 # Anchor Program

 This repository contains a Solana program written using the Anchor framework.
 The Anchor framework provides a convenient way to build secure and maintainable Solana programs.